wichmann-lab/python-psignifit/docs/basic-usage.md

 [experiment types here](examples/basic-options).

 You also might want to specify the sigmoid you want to use.
-You do this by setting the paramter `sigmoid`.
+You do this by setting the parameter `sigmoid`.
 Default is the cummulative Gauss (`sigmoid="gauss"`).
 Another common alternative is the logistic (`sigmoid="logistic")`.